alyssa-norrenberns/motherboard-tutorial/motherboard.md

 2. Sockets
 3. Connections

-All of the hardware listed on the [Motherboard Components](/motherboard-components.md) page are connected to the motherboard via one of these parts.

 ### Slots

 > Slots accommodate hardware components using raised ports.
 Depending on the age of your motherboard, the major slots present in a motherboard are AGP (Accelerated Graphics Port), PCI (Peripheral Component Interconnect), and RAM (Randon Access Memory).[^3]